Young Muslim Association

-The Young Muslim Association (YMA) is an Islamic organization initially founded by Imam Mohamad Jawad Chirri at the Islamic Center of America (Detroit), currently established in Dearborn, Michigan.
+The Young Muslim Association (YMA) is an Islamic organization founded in Dearborn, Michigan in 1999 by Imam Sayed Hassan Qazwini and is affiliated with the Islamic Center of America.
 The YMA regularly scheduled programs and events throughout the year; with Friday programs which occurred all year long in the evenings.
-Its headquarters was in Dearborn, Michigan, United States in 2008.
-It is led by Imam Ahmad Hammoud.

-The stated goals of the YMA were to promote an Islamic way of life for Muslim youths.
+The stated goals of the YMA are to promote an Islamic way of life for Muslim youths.
 The organization tries to enhance the leadership qualities of young people within the community.